AlanLuu/lox-go/README.md

 - Dictionaries are supported in this implementation of Lox
     - Create a dictionary and assign it to a variable: `var dict = {"key": "value"};`
     - Get an element from a dictionary by key: `dict[key]`
+        - It is a runtime error to attempt to get an element using a key that is not in the dictionary
     - Set an element: `dict[key] = value;`
+    - The following cannot be used as dictionary keys: dictionary, list
 - A few other native functions are defined:
     - `chr(i)`, which returns a string with a single character that is the Unicode character value of the code point `i`, where `i` is an integer
     - `input([prompt])`, which writes the value of `prompt` to standard output if it is provided and reads a line from standard input as a string without a trailing newline and returns that string